+For coordinated monostatic sensing:

-If the sounding phase in a coordinated monostatic sensing instance happens in parallel, the sensing initiator should assign transmit beams to different sensing responders (e.g. to avoid interference across multiple sensing responders) by setting the TX Beam List subelement in the DMG Sensing Measurement Session element in the DMG Sensing Measurement Request frame.
+If the sounding phase instance happens in parallel, the sensing initiator should assign the transmit beams to different sensing responders (e.g. to avoid interference across multiple sensing responders) by setting the TX Beam List subelement in the DMG Sensing Measurement Session element in the DMG Sensing Measurement Request frame.

-Any PPDU used for coordinated monostatic sensing shall be constructed according to non-EDMG or EDMG PHY specifications.
+Any PPDU shall be constructed according to non-EDMG or EDMG PHY specifications.
 Sensing with a TRN field in a PPDU is an optional mode for the coordinated monostatic sensing.

 If present, the Peer Orientation field contains the azimuth, elevation, and range of the sensing responder as measured by the sensing initiator.
 If present, the LCI field contains the location of the sensing initiator.
-The azimuth and elevation fields in Peer Orientation field within the Measurement Session Control field shall be reported in earth coordinates if the Earth Coordinates field in Short DMG Sensing Capabilities field is equal to 1, and in an arbitrary STA’s coordinate system if the Earth Coordinates field is equal to 0(*0506).
+The azimuth and elevation fields in the Peer Orientation field within the Measurement Session Control field shall be reported in earth coordinates, if the Earth Coordinates field in the Short DMG Sensing Capabilities field is equal to 1, and in an arbitrary STA’s coordinate system, if the Earth Coordinates field is equal to 0(*0506).

 The sensing initiator may include a DMG Sensing Scheduling subelement in the Optional Subelements field within the DMG Sensing Measurement Request frame.
-If the SP field is set to 0 in the Measurement Session Control field (Figure 9-1002bn (Measurement Session Control field format)), the DMG Sensing Scheduling subelement contains the scheduling of the measurement as proposed by the sensing initiator.
-The sensing initiator shall set the Start of Burst field to the time of the start of the burst in TSF units.
-The sensing initiator shall set the Intra-Burst Interval field to the time between the start of successive instances in a burst.
-The sensing initiator shall set the Inter-Burst Interval field to the time between the start of successive bursts.
-The sensing initiator shall set the Number TX Beams Per Instance field to the number of TX AWV patterns to be used in each instance.
-The sensing initiator shall set the Repeat Per Instance field to the number of times the sensing transmitter goes through the Number TX Beams Per Instance within the instance (see 11.55.3.6.3 (Bistatic DMG sensing instance)).
+If the SP field is equal to 0 in the Measurement Session Control field (Figure 9-1002bn (Measurement Session Control field format)), the DMG Sensing Scheduling subelement contains the scheduling of the measurement as proposed by the sensing initiator.
+The sensing initiator shall set the:

+Start of Burst field to the time of the start of the burst in TSF units.

+Intra-Burst Interval field to the time between the start of successive instances in a burst.
+[SM: Repeated sentence]

+Inter-Burst Interval field to the time between the start of successive bursts.

+Number TX Beams Per Instance field to the number of TX AWV patterns to be used in each instance.

+Repeat Per Instance field to the number of times the sensing transmitter goes through the Number TX Beams Per Instance within the instance (see 11.55.3.6.3 (Bistatic DMG sensing instance)).

-If the SP field is set to 1 in the Measurement Session Control field (Figure 9-1002bn (Measurement Session Control field format)), the DMG Sensing Scheduling subelement and the Extended Schedule element (9.4.2.131 (Extended Schedule element)) contain the scheduling of the measurement as proposed by the sensing initiator.
-The AllocationType field in the Allocation field of the Extended Schedule element (Figure 9-629 (Allocation field format)) shall be set equal to SP for DMG sensing.
+If the SP field is equal to 1 in the Measurement Session Control field (Figure 9-1002bn (Measurement Session Control field format)), the DMG Sensing Scheduling subelement and the Extended Schedule element (9.4.2.131 (Extended Schedule element)) contain the scheduling of the measurement as proposed by the sensing initiator.
+The AllocationType field in the Allocation field of the Extended Schedule element (Figure 9-629 (Allocation field format)) shall be set to SP for DMG sensing.
 The Source AID field in the Allocation field of the Extended Schedule element shall be set to 0, indicating a PCP/AP as the sensing initiator.
 The Destination AID field in the Allocation field of the Extended Schedule element shall be set to the AID of the sensing responder scheduled by the sensing initiator to participate in the sensing instances during the airtime allocation(#1384).

-The sensing initiator shall set the Allocation Start for DMG sensing field to the time of the start of the burst in TSF units.
+The sensing initiator shall set the:

+Allocation Start for DMG sensing field to the time of the start of the burst in TSF units.
 Every DMG sensing burst starts at